 - Summer Courses at GW

-Open to undergraduates, graduates, and visiting students, summer classes are offered in compressed 6, 8, 10 and 14-week sessions during the day, in the evening, and online, so you can integrate coursework into your busy lifestyle.Register for a class that fits your summer schedule
+Open to undergraduates, graduates, and visiting students, courses are offered in 6, 8, 10 and 14-week sessions during the day, in the evening and online, so you can integrate coursework into your busy lifestyle.Register for a class that fits your summer schedule

 These programs feature intensive academic investigation through a course or set of thematically-related courses.
 Programs vary in length and some combine credits for a discounted tuition rate.

 Ranging from 1-6 weeks, these courses combine classroom study with real-world experiences in international environments focused on your field of study.

 A one-of-a-kind opportunity for high school students to explore their academic interests at a top research university, our challenging credit and non-credit programs are taught by experts and enriched by the intellectual and cultural resources of Washington, D.C.

 We invite visiting international students to participate in an authentic American university experience in the center of the United States’ political, intellectual and cultural activity.

 These courses offer a dynamic environment for art students of all abilities and interests.
 A variety of arts courses are offered during the day, in the evening and on the weekends to help accommodate your busy schedule.

 "I would recommend this institute to each and every student.
 Regardless of background, experience or degree sought, this course offers an opportunity for personal and professional growth and reflection.
 An amazing group of speakers and a superb teaching staff present topics, often avoided or difficult to discuss, but abundantly necessary for a life lived to its fullest."